matheusmaldaner/DiffLogicVisualizer/README.md

 ## Overview

-**Neural Network Visualizer** is an interactive web-based tool designed to:
+**DiffLogic Visualizer** is an interactive web-based tool designed to:
-1. Visualize the structure and connections within a trained logic gate neural network.
+1. Visualize the structure and connections within a trained differentiable logic gate neural network.
 2. Demonstrate the forward pass of the model on user-provided input images.
 3. Highlight the activation paths and provide insights into how the model arrives at a classification.

-This project was developed as part of **SwampHacks X** (2025), a 24-hour hackathon hosted at the University of Florida.
 ![Magnifying Glass GIF](https://media3.giphy.com/media/v1.Y2lkPTc5MGI3NjExaXZtOTFlMjh5a3RnNnozMWNlaG85ZnIxMHhmNzNxcW9vOTBtMW54ciZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/2YMTiU37AgRXyjTX1q/giphy.gif)

 ## Features